List Of The Longest Dinosaur Names

 Pachycephalosaurus is an amazing dinosaur species that both kids and adults find fascinating.
 It had a large, thick skull, with a rounded dome-like shape across the top.

-Eustreptospondylus was an early carnivorous dinosaur known as a Megalosaurid.
+Eustreptospondylus was one of the earliest carnivorous and theropod dinosaurs known as a Megalosaurid.

-Due to its strong muscles, Eustreptospondylus had the capability to jump from long stretches when hunting smaller prey.
+Becuase it had strong muscles, Eustreptospondylus had the capability to jump from long stretches when hunting smaller prey.

 Article Sources